Jemimahosei/CornellSOUP/design-plan/design-journey.md

 1. Please tell me a bit about yourself.
 You may omit any personal or private information.

-2. Are you already familiar with SOUP?
-If so, how did you hear about them?

-3. TODO: add your own question

-4. TODO: add your own question

-...
+2. Have you ever been involved in any outdoor event or organization focused on outdoor activity?
+    - If yes:
+    3. What brought you to the event or attracted you to the organization?

+    4. Did you seek out information about the event/organization?
+    4a.
+If yes, what information were you specifically looking for?
+Did you find it?
+How did you access that information?

+    5. How was your experience at the event or as a part of the organization?
+Tell me a bit about it.

+6. Are you currently or have you previously been involved in SOUP?
+    - If yes (involved):
+   7. Why did you join SOUP?

+   8. Before joining, did you seek out information about the organization?
+   8a.
+If yes, what information were you specifically looking for?
+Did you find it?
+How did you access that information?

+    9. After joining, did you seek out information about the organization?
+    9a.
+If yes, what information were you specifically looking for?
+Did you find it?
+How did you access that information?

+    10. How is/was your experience as a part of the organization?
+Tell me a bit about it.

-n.
-What haven't I asked you today that you think would be valuable for me to know?
+11. What haven't I asked you today that you think would be valuable for me to know?

 **After the interview:** "This was really helpful.
 Thank you so much for agreeing to speak with me today.
 Have a great day!"